gvwilson/teachtogether.tech/_chapters_en/motivation.md

 help motivate everyone else as well; while they are phrased in terms of term-long courses, many can be applied in our workshops:

-- **Ask learners to email you before the workshop** to explain how they believe the training could help them achieve their goals.
+Ask learners to email you before the workshop
+: to explain how they believe the training could help them achieve their goals.

-- **Review your notes**
+Review your notes
-  to make sure they are free from gendered pronouns, include culturally diverse names, etc.
+: to make sure they are free from gendered pronouns, include culturally diverse names, etc.

-- **Emphasize that what matters is the rate at which they are learning,** not the advantages or disadvantages they had when they started.
+Emphasize that what matters is the rate at which they are learning, : not the advantages or disadvantages they had when they started.

-- **Encourage pair programmin**
+Encourage pair programmin

-- **Actively mitigate behavior that some learners may find intimidating,** e.g., use of jargon or "questions" that are actually asked to display knowledge.
+:- **Actively mitigate behavior that some learners may find intimidating,** e.g., use of jargon or "questions" that are actually asked to display knowledge.